RaphaelHebert/nsdpy/docs/main.md

 The program will write the results in different fasta files corresponding to the match between the FILTERS and the taxonomy.
 Example:

-    nsdpy -r “users query” -l Deuterostomia Protostomia
+    nsdpy -r "This is a query to NCBI" -l Deuterostomia Protostomia

-The program will write one file for the Deuterostomia and one file for for the Protostomia and one file for the others).
+The program will write one file for the Deuterostomia and one file for the Protostomia and one file for the others).

 #### species (--species or -s)